 It was easy to figure out the baking time and temperature, and we’ve been enjoying them ever since.
 Make a batch and let me know how you like them!?

 Change up your Poppers!

-- 12 jalapeños
+- 12 jalapenos

-- 8 ounces cream cheese softened
+- 8 ounces cream cheese, softened

-- 2 TBSP milk
+- 2 Tablespoons milk

-- 2 cups shredded sharp cheddar cheese
+- 2 cup shredded cheddar cheese

 - 1/3 cup grated parmesan

-- to cook: preheat your oven to 400˚
+- preheat oven to 350˚